Home / Interview Questions / What Do You Know About This Company?

 Why do interviewers ask what you know about the company?

-How to answer the interview question, “What do you know about this company?”
+How to answer “What do you know about this company?”

 Research ahead of time

-Even if you have a basic knowledge about the company when you apply, it’s a good idea to do a little further investigation, so you know more than the average person.
-Run a Google search for recent headlines that include the company name, so you’re up to date on newsworthy developments.
-Check out their social media channels to understand how they talk to customers and position the brand.
+Even if you have a basic knowledge about the company when you apply, it’s a good idea to do a little digging before your interview, so you know more than the average person.
+Look up recent news articles to see what the company has been up to.
+Also check their social media for how they interact with customers and what kind of brand image they project.

 Cite specific details